Our Vision

 Critical Thinking

-The challenge encourages students to think critically about technology, considering both opportunities and risks, and to imagine alternatives to the AI futures they're often presented with.
+The challenge encourages young people to think critically about technology, considering both opportunities and risks, and to imagine alternatives to the AI futures they're often presented with.

 Creative Skills

-Through speculative design, students develop valuable skills in research, creative problem-solving, storytelling, and visual communication.
+Through speculative design, young people develop valuable skills in research, creative problem-solving, storytelling, and visual communication.

 Public Dialogue